RackReaver/remedy-tools/README.md

 ## Installation

-This package is available on [PyPi](https://pypi.org) and can be installed with the below command.
+This package is available on [PyPi](https://pypi.org) and can be installed with the following command:

 ```
 $ pip install remedy-tools